 The best way is to manually check your hardware manufacturer’s website for updates and download if updates are available.
 Even though manually downloading and updating all installed drivers is a tedious job, you can use this method to update one or two device drivers, especially if you don’t like to install a third-party software to update one or two drivers.

-How determine the version number of a currently installed driver?
+Determine the version number of a currently installed driver

 Before visiting manufacturer’s website, you must know the version number of currently installed driver to avoid downloading the same version again.
 Since not all installed drivers appear in Programs and Features, checking the version of an installed driver is not a straight-forward job for novice users.

 Follow the given below instructions to determine the current version number of an installed device driver in Windows 7, Windows 8, and Windows 10:

 Step 1: Open Control Panel, click Hardware and Sound, then click Device Manager open Device Manager window.
 Alternatively, open Run dialog box by simultaneously pressing Windows logo and R keys, type Devmgmt.msc in the box, and then press Enter key to open Device Manager.

 Step 2: Once the Device Manager is launched, expand the appropriate category, right-click on the device who’s driver version you would like to know.